Michigan: The Hands that Feed You

 In honor and celebration of Michigan’s farmers, the diversity of products grown and processed in our state and the partnerships that keep our food and agriculture industry thriving, Governor Gretchen Whitmer has proclaimed March as Michigan Food and Agriculture Month.

 Michigan has a proud heritage of making things and providing for its communities, and that sustenance comes from the state’s robust agriculture industry.
 Farms and food-processing companies throughout the state generate and grow essential products, creating tens of thousands of jobs.
-In fact, Michigan’s food and agriculture industry contributes upward of $104.7 billion to the state’s economy.
+Production agriculture, food processing and related businesses comprise a large portion of the state's workforce, employing 805,000 people or 17.2% of our population, and contributing $104.7 billion to our state's economy each year.
 Michigan also offers access to a vast and efficient supply chain and logistics system, providing a cost-effective distribution throughout the Midwest, country and across the globe.

 Thanks to its agricultural diversity, business climate and hardworking farmers, Michigan’s agribusiness industry has a hand in feeding the world.